Read Mapping Near Non-Volatile Memory: : Macroscopic View

+\ignore{ While {resistive non-volatile} TCAMs capable of similarity matching have been explored before, Section~\ref{sec:rel} reveals why such schemes are not applicable considering the scale of {\em read mapping}. }

+Designed for similarity search (in the presence of NGS or genomic variation triggered noise), \arch's {non-volatile} TCAM arrays can directly handle substitutions, by construction (Sect.~\ref{sec:similar}). {To cover} indels and more complex corruptions, on the other hand, \arch\ adapts {\em anchoring} within its multi-phase mapping hierarchy (Sect.~\ref{sec:hier}).
+The key insight is that complex corruptions that can lead to failed mappings are much less likely to occur in {\em all} portions of a {\em read} simultaneously.
+This makes anchoring very effective -- a divide and conquer technique which entails chunking the {\em read} (at an anchored base position) to shorter substrings and attempting mapping on each chunk simultaneously.
+Thereby, problematic chunk(s) (and hence the entire {\em read}) simply follow the alignment dictated by the less-corrupted chunks, which by construction renders the most accurate mapping under noise.
+Numerous prevalent {\em read mapping} algorithms~\cite{bowtie1} therefore use anchoring-based techniques for complex corruptions.

-For \arch\ we rethink the algorithm from the ground up along with the hardware design, instead of trying to map an algorithm developed for general-purpose computers or GPUs directly to hardware.
-The result is a near-memory {\em read mapping} accelerator deploying non-volatile TCAM arrays designed for scalable, energy-efficient high-throughput similarity search.
-The key features of \arch\ are \begin{list}{\labelitemi}{\leftmargin=1em} \vshrink{0.1} \itemsep-0.3em \item a novel, TCAM similarity matching mechanism to trade mapping accuracy for throughput and energy efficiency without compromising scalability; \item a novel data representation to facilitate efficient similarity matching without compromising storage complexity, and \item employing multi-phase hierarchical mapping to maximize mapping accuracy, where each phase acts as a filtering layer for the subsequent phase which in turn performs more sophisticated mapping (considering only the subset of {\em read}s the previous phase fails to map); \vshrink{0.1} \end{list} In order to identify and discard unnecessary memory accesses, and thereby, to prevent excessive energy consumption during TCAM search, \arch\ tailors well-known search space pruning (i.e., filtering) techniques to its novel similarity matching mechanism.
-While TCAMs capable of similarity matching have been explored before, Section~\ref{sec:rel} reveals why such schemes are not applicable considering the scale of {\em read mapping}.
+\ignore{ In order to identify and discard unnecessary memory accesses, and thereby, to prevent excessive energy consumption during TCAM search, \arch\ tailors well-known search space pruning (i.e., filtering) techniques \redHL{[let's cite the original book here, to avoid darwin complains.
+I will get it from Meisam.]} to its novel similarity matching mechanism.
+While \redHL{resistive non-volatile} TCAMs capable of similarity matching have been explored before, Section~\ref{sec:rel} reveals why such schemes are not applicable considering the scale of {\em read mapping}.
+The key features of \arch\ are \begin{list}{\labelitemi}{\leftmargin=1em} \item a novel, \redHL{resistive non-volatile} TCAM similarity matching mechanism, to trade mapping accuracy for throughput and energy efficiency without compromising scalability; \item a novel \redHL{genomic} data representation to facilitate efficient similarity matching without compromising storage complexity; \item employing multi-phase hierarchical mapping, to maximize mapping accuracy, where each \redHL{ phase performs more sophisticated mapping, considering only the subset of {\em read}s the previous phase fails to map. } \end{list} \redHL{[Why are we repeating the contributions here? in case we need more space, we can get rid of these.]} }